annalieks/bluebell/README.md

 # Bluebell chat

-Bluebell chat is a chat application with users authentication and authorization.
+Bluebell chat is a chat application with user authentication and authorization.

 ## Chat with like, edit and delete message features
 ![](images/chat.png)